HISTORIC SAPPINGTON HOUSES

 Phase 3: $150,000 to renovate the home for public use.

-* the City of Crestwood has agreed to reimburse the Foundation $125,000 when Phase 2 is complete in November 2024
+* the City of Crestwood has agreed to reimburse the Foundation $125,000 when Phase 2 is complete

 A longtime Boone Village Interpreter William Ray says, “Anyone who sees hand-hewn logs has a transformative experience.”
 Seeing them in real life reveals that we are not just talking about obscure historical facts, but about people like themselves who built homes and lives for their families during trying times.

 When the 1816 Joseph Sappington log home is repurposed, we will not be writing on dry parchment, but opening the pages of history to a new, exciting chapter for Crestwood and all of St. Louis.
-The Foundation has raised over $300,000 and completed Phase 1.
-We are now raising the final $500,000 needed.
+The Foundation has raised over $450,000 and completed Phase 1.
+We are now raising the final funds needed.
 Please donate to save this log home that will enlighten future generations in the lessons of the past.